SarKurd/pincode-form/README.md

 # Pincode form

-Apin code form that supports paste
+A pin code form that supports paste